• Why Us

 Publer solves this problem completely.
 Create your post once and then click the little street sign icon in the bottom left corner.

-how to customize content by social media channel - third party scheduling tool
+how to customize content by social media channel in Publer, a third party social media scheduling tool

 Now you can edit your post by channel.